I Hear a Song Tour

 The I Hear a Song Tour is the second nationwide concert tour by Australian pop star, Dami Im.
 The album will support Im's fifth studio album I Hear a Song, released on 23 March 2018.

-Announcement and Description
+Announcement and description

 The Tour was announced on 7 December 2017.

 The tour is described as an "intimate tour" with Dami playing her hits and fan favourites as well as new material from her upcoming album.

 In August, 3 additional dates were added for November 2018.

 Reception

 Jesse Caffey of scenestr said "Not only is she exceptionally talented with a hugely impressive vocal range, but she could easily go into comedy.
 Her dry sense of humour was genuinely hilarious and made for charming interludes between songs, as she explained the reasons why each track was included on the album and gave us a history lesson about her beginnings as a classically trained pianist."

-Band

 Set list

 Set list from 19 April in Melbourne.